qrvey/partner-portal/website/versioned_docs/version-5.3/embedding/api/tutorial.md

 Once you’ve created a web form Quiz, you’re ready to embed it into your product using the Qrvey Platform widget.
 The widget is a block of HTML and Javascript code that can be inserted into any web application page to render the user interface for building a web form, in this case, our quiz.

-To learn more about embedding and working with Widgets, visit our [Widget QuickStart Guide](embedding/widgets/intro.md).
+To learn more about embedding and working with Widgets, visit our [Widget Quick Start Guide](embedding/widgets/intro.md).

-Embed your widget by following the instructions in the QuickStart guide.
+Embed your widget by following the instructions in the aforementioned guide.

 After embedding your widget using the widget code, you’ll be able to load the UI inside your application to show how to build a quiz: